 Democracy and the United Nations

-Democracy is one of the universal and indivisible core values and principles of the United Nations.
+This brings home the fact that democracy is one of the universal and indivisible core values and principles of the United Nations.
 It is based on the freely expressed will of people and closely linked to the rule of law and exercise of human rights and fundamental freedoms.

 Democracy in international law

 Although the United Nations Charter includes no mention of the word “democracy”, the opening words of the Charter, “We the Peoples”, reflect the fundamental principle of democracy, that the will of the people is the source of legitimacy of sovereign states and therefore of the United Nations as a whole.

 The Universal Declaration of Human Rights, adopted by the General Assembly in 1948, clearly projected the concept of democracy by stating “the will of the people shall be the basis of the authority of government.”
 The Declaration spells out the rights that are essential for effective political participation.
 Since its adoption, the Declaration has inspired constitution-making around the world and has contributed greatly to the global acceptance of democracy as a universal value and principle.

 Electoral officers from the United Nations Mission

 in Nepal prepare ballot boxes and other polling

 The International Covenant on Civil and Political Rights (1966) lays the legal basis for the principles of democracy under international law, particularly:

 - freedom of expression (Article 19); the right of peaceful assembly (Article 21);